 Interesting fact

 Did you know?
 The term "Scrum" was inspired by rugby, where players work closely together to move the ball forward.
-"Kanban" originates from Toyota’s production system and means "visual signal" in Japanese.
+"Kanban" comes from Japanese and is commonly understood as a visual signal, reflecting its roots in visual work management.

-Discover the principles behind "Agile Project Management: Effective Project Handling in 2025".
+Discover the principles behind "Agile Project Management: Effective Project Handling".
 Learn how to effectively use "What is a Kanban Board?
 A Guide to Visualizing and Managing Workflows".
 Explore the "What Is a Scrum Master?
 Key Roles and Responsibilities Explained".

 Conclusion